flwyd/vim-conjoin/README.md

 ## Mappings

-By default `conjoin` will create mappings for `J` and `gJ` and create a `:Join` command.
+By default `conjoin` will create normal and visual mode mappings for `J` and `gJ` and create a `:Join` command.
 If those keys are already mapped, e.g. by [splitjoin](https://github.com/AndrewRadev/splitjoin.vim), then `conjoin` will call the prior mapping after removing continuation characters.
-To get this behavior, ensure the plugging defining the other mapping is _before_ `conjoin` in `runtimepath`, e.g.
+To get this behavior, ensure the plugin defining the other mapping is _before_ `conjoin` in `runtimepath`, e.g.

 ```vim